Krishna-Jonnagaddala/sentinel-incident-investigation-lab/reports/incident-report-INC-2024-0417.md

 Raised by the scheduled analytics rule *Brute Force Followed by Successful Interactive Logon*, which correlates a failed-RDP storm with a subsequent successful logon from the same source IP against the same host.
-A standalone brute-force rule and a suspicious- PowerShell rule also fired and grouped onto the same host entity, corroborating the incident.
-The correlation rule — not the raw brute-force count — is what escalated this to a page.
+A standalone brute-force rule and a suspicious PowerShell rule also fired and grouped onto the same host entity, corroborating the incident.
+The correlation rule — not the raw brute-force count is what escalated this to a page.

 ## Investigation summary